-And when the demand is there, marketers, brands and companies willing to ride the wave will be there too.
+Obviously, the demand is there, and marketers, brands, and companies willing to ride the wave will be there too.

-Don’t believe anyone who says you can make money on Instagram WITHOUT any followers.
+Don’t believe anyone who says you can make money on Instagram WITHOUT followers.

-You’d need customers to buy what you’re selling – even if this means you’re selling an idea, information or an actual product.
+You’d need customers to buy what you’re selling—whether you’re selling an idea, information, or an actual product.

-The first three methods below can be used by Instagram users just starting out, while the last four money-making methods are best for influencer-level users.
+The first four methods below can be used by Instagram users who are just starting out, while the last four money-making methods are best for influencer-level users.

 1. Affiliate Marketing

-In the traditional affiliate marketing, you’d need to set-up a website and promote products on multiple platforms in hopes of getting a commission if one or more people click on the link you posted and buy at the third-party website.
+In traditional affiliate marketing, you’d need to set up a website and promote products on multiple platforms in hopes of getting a commission if one or more people click on the link you posted and buy at the third-party website.

 Probably one of the most popular affiliate marketing tools for Instagram comes from rewardStyle, a members-only affiliate network with only a 10% acceptance rate.